nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 kubectl label nodes <node-name> "nos.nebuly.ai/gpu-partitioning=mig"
 ```

-The label delegates to Nebulnetes the management of the MIG resources of all the GPUs of that node, so you don't have
+The label delegates to nos the management of the MIG resources of all the GPUs of that node, so you don't have
 to manually configure the MIG geometry of the GPUs anymore: nos will dynamically apply the most proper geometry
 according to the resources requested by the pods submitted to the cluster.